 Owning a home comes with a lot of responsibility and maintenance.
 Maintaining your HVAC system is one of the most important tasks.
 Air conditioning filters aren’t meant to last forever, so you should keep track of when you replace them.
 If you wait too long, the filter may get overwhelmed and collapse, creating further issues with your HVAC system.
 This can lead to expensive repairs and a lack of air conditioning during the warmer months when it is needed most.

-How Frequently Should You Replace Your Air Filter?
+How Frequently Should You Replace Your Chicago Area Air Filters?

 When you buy a new AC filter, the expiration date of the filter is the maximum date that you can use it.
 Replacing your filter sooner than the expiration date is usually the best practice.